 - Recurring Meeting ID – will expire if it isn’t used for 365 days.

-- Require Meeting Password – passwords should not be shared outside of intended participants.
+- Require Meeting Password – an 8-digit numeric password is required for ALL Zoom meetings scheduled after June 5, 2020.
+For the highest security, passwords should not be shared outside of intended participants.

 - Enable Waiting Room – review attendees before admitting them to the meeting.
 For large classes or conferences, consider assigning this job to a co-host.